Showing posts with label Decision Making. Show all posts

 "I reaffirm that God is a Power greater than myself with thoughts and feelings very different from mine.
 This allows me to set my thoughts aside and take time to focus on His thoughts and how He wants to express them through me."
 Hope for Today (p.
 213)

-"God in me; Hard to believe - He works out; When I conceive."
+"God in me; Hard to believe - He works out; I can't conceive."
 Am I a Poet?

 Wednesday, July 30, 2025